GregTechCE/GregTech/README.md

 We work with our addon-partners to attempt to preserve backwards-compatibility.

-### Release cycle
-GTCE follows a two week release cycle (when possible).
-Changelogs are generated and beautified after merging PRs every other Monday.
-Changelog is then submitted as a Pull Request (PR).
-Releases are built and deployed on Tuesdays after merging the Changelog PR.

 ## Contribution
 ### Current state of project
-GTCE is under active development with regular updates.
-It is primarily maintained by a "GTCE Council" of contributors of various talent: developers, designers and modpack authors.
-This council is coordinated by @LAGIdiot.
-The GTCE community is very active and regularly contributes code, testing and ideas.
+GTCEu is under active development with regular updates.
+It is primarily maintained by the Gregicality and Omnifactory development teams.
+The GTCEu community is very active and regularly contributes code, testing and ideas.
 We are always looking for contributors!

 ### How to contribute